-It is estimated that about 1200 individuals remain in the wild, mostly in isolated pockets of habitat on karst mountain areas in southern China and northern Vietnam.
-In China, the the largest populations seem to remain, the total population was estimated to be c.
-200 individuals in 27 mixed sex groups in Chongqing province and Guizhou province; the latter holding about 60% of the wild population of the species in China.
-In Vietnam, the species is distributed in small groups particularly in Tuyen Quang and Ha Giang provinces, with the largest known single population present in the Lam Binh/ Sinh Long karst forest landscape, with six-to-eight groups and about seventy individuals.
+It is estimated that little more than 1000 individuals remain in the wild, mostly in isolated pockets of habitat on karst mountain areas in southern China and northern Vietnam.
+In China, where the largest populations seem to remain, the total number is estimated at about 200 individuals in 27 mixed sex groups in Chongqing province and Guizhou province; the latter holding about 60% of the wild population of the species in China.
+In Vietnam, Francois Langur is distributed in small groups, particularly found in Tuyen Quang and Ha Giang provinces.
+The largest known single population is present in the Lam Binh/ Sinh Long karst forest landscape of Tuyen Quang, with six-to-eight groups and about ninety individuals.

 Vietnam population surveys

-In May 2011 PRCF field staff located four new groups of Francois’ Langur in the Lam Binh Forest Area.
-Counts then indicated approximately 60 to 75 animals in this area.
-A latest November 2016 survey in the landscape resulted in about the same number of individuals, with about ten eight groups in the Lam Binh area and three groups in the Sinh Long area.
-Although no apparent decrees in population, the lack of increase in population numbers is particularly due to hunting, with at least four langurs reported killed by hunters between in 2011 and three in 2015, when PRCF’s sponsored Community Conservation Teams were not funded Since late 2016, conservation teams have been reestablished and increased in the Francois Langur Conservation Landscape of Lam Bimh and Sinh Long.
+In May 2011 PRCF field staff located four groups of Francois’ Langur in the Lam Binh Forest Area.
+Counts then indicated approximately 60 to 75 animals.
+A November 2016 survey in the landscape resulted in about the same number of individuals, with about ten groups of about ten members in the Lam Binh area and three groups in the Sinh Long area.
+Although no apparent decrease, the lack of increase in the population has been attributed to hunting, with at least four langurs reported killed by hunters between 2011 and 2015, when Community Conservation Teams were not funded.
+Since late 2016, conservation teams have been reestablished and increased to nine teams of 19 patrollers in the Francois Langur Conservation Landscape of Lam Bimah and Sinh Long.

 PRCF Francois’ Langur Conservation Program

-- Participatory land use planning in the Francois’ Langur habitat landscape
+- Participatory resource use planning in the conservation landscape

-- Local community involvement in conservation monitoring Francois’ Langur
+- Community stakeholder involvement in conservation monitoring Francois’ Langur

 - Awareness raising and education activities involving local grade schools